EventStore/documentation/docs/cloud/intro/README.md

 EventStoreDB Cloud is currently in preview.
 Read more about the Preview phase [here](preview.md).
 :::

-EventStoreDB Cloud allows you to deploy a managed EventStoreDB cluster in AWS, GCP ,and Azure.
+EventStoreDB Cloud allows you to deploy a managed EventStoreDB cluster in AWS, GCP , and Azure.
 The cloud cluster is optimised for the specific cloud provider and provisioned as a multi-zone VM set.

 ::: tip Learn more
 Not using Event Store Cloud and want to learn more?
 Find more information and sign up links [on our website](https://www.eventstore.com/event-store-cloud).